Huawei CFO bail hearing to resume in Canada as Beijing steps up pressure

 China's Foreign Ministry said these worries were nonsense.

-"These people have never produced evidence to prove that Huawei has affected their security," Lu said.
-"To date we have never heard of a country having had any security problems because they have cooperated with Huawei."

-(Reporting by Anna Mehler Paperny; Additional reporting by Ben Blanchard in Beijing; Editing by Denny Thomas and Muralikumar Anantharaman)
+(Reporting by Anna Mehler Paperny; Additional reporting by Ben Blanchard in Beijing and David Ljunggren in Ottawa; Editing by Bill Rigby and Muralikumar Anantharaman)